d1vanov/quentier/CodingStyle.md

 - `Q_OBJECT` macro, if required for the class
 - inner classes, if any
 - typedefs, if any
-- contructors - the default one, if present, comes first, then non-default constructors, if any, then copy-constructor, if present.
+- constructors - the default one, if present, comes first, then non-default constructors, if any, then copy-constructor, if present.
 - assignment operators, if any
 - destructor, if present
 - Qt signals, if any